zencart/documentation/content/dev/plugins/encapsulated_plugins/converting.md

 ---
-title: Converting an older plugin
+title: Converting a plugin to use encapsulation
 description:
 weight: 80
 layout: docs